wyomingw4w/wyomingw4w.org/_pages/providers.md

 ## General Information

-Providers generally provide one or both the the following [abortion](/abortion) methods:
+Providers generally provide one or both of the following [abortion](/abortion) methods:

 * **Medical Abortion (a.k.a.
 The Abortion Pill):** This method of abortion